Home MAGAZINE Amazon makes health care costs its next world to conquer

 "The health care system is complex, and we enter into this challenge open-eyed about the degree of difficulty," Bezos said in a statement.
 "Success is going to require talented experts, a beginner's mind, and a long-term orientation."

-BY BEN FOX RUBIN, RICHARD TRENHOLM
+BY RICHARD TRENHOLM

 SOURCE: cnet.com